Framed versus frameless shower doors.

 The main appeal of other framed shower designs is saving money.

-In terms of design, framed showers fall somewhere between frameless and Crittall style units because they have more metal than the former and less than the latter.
+In terms of design, framed showers fall somewhere between frameless and Grid style units because they have more metal than the former and less than the latter.
 Although it may seem odd, this is probably why they are not as popular as the other two.
 If you want the “all glass” effect, frameless is the way to go.
-On the other hand, Crittall style glass offers a completely different look that’s very much in vogue these days.
+On the other hand, Grid style glass offers a completely different look that’s very much in vogue these days.
 Framed units may be easier to clean than Gridscape enclosures, but they’re not as simple to care for as frameless showers.
 In the end, this look is classic and perfectly acceptable, but not as popular as its rivals because:

 • It does not provide as clear a view of the shower tile as a frameless design does.